DroppingAnvil/CXNet/README.md

 A decentralized P2P mesh network framework with pluggable cryptography, serialization, and transports.
 Every event at every hop is signed or encrypted by the originating node before it leaves the process.

 **[CXNexus](https://AnvilDevelopment.us/cxnexus)** is a desktop application built on ConnectX as a proof of concept, featuring a live node dashboard, peer and network management, and CXChat: decentralized E2E encrypted messaging.
-Coming soon.
+Available now!

 ---